JGSNETO/Learn-CAPL/README.md

 - Communication protocol functions for RS232 TCP/IP are readily available.
 Hence we can interface external devices using std network protocol.
 - CAPL is a event driven software.
 Triggers: Timer, Key press or Message received.
 - The execution in CAPL is synchronous.
+- Event based, not interrupt driven.
+- CAPl programs are created using an integrated development environment called the CAPL browser.
+- Direct access to signals, system variables and diagnostic parameters.
+- Able to link user created DLLs.

 ### CAPL Fundamentals
 1. You should be familiar with the CAN protocol